ratanboddu/keycloak-oauth2-proxy/README.md

 ## Deploying Keycloak

-1. Navigate to the `keycloak` folder and set the necessary environment variables for Keycloak [More information on variable here](https://hub.docker.com/r/jboss/keycloak/)
+1. Navigate to the `keycloak` folder and set the necessary environment variables for Keycloak.
+[More information on variable here](https://hub.docker.com/r/jboss/keycloak/)

     a.
 KEYCLOAK_USER : default User